 All clinical evaluations, research tasks and visits are free of cost.
 Participants are compensated for research activities.
 Parents and teenager must agree to the teenager’s participation in research.

 The studies are conducted at the NIH in Bethesda, Maryland and enroll participants from the local area and from across the United States.
 Transportation expenses are reimbursed by NIMH.

 To find out if you qualify, email NIMH or call 1-301-827-1350 [TTY: 1-866-411-1010].

 Join a Research Study: Enrolling locally from the Washington, D.C. metro region

 This pediatric research study seeks to learn how the brain functions in children and adolescents with anxiety and/or depression.
-These studies seek boys and girls ages 8-17 to participate in research at the NIH Clinical Center in Bethesda, Maryland.
+This study seeks boys and girls ages 8-17 to participate in research at the NIH Clinical Center in Bethesda, Maryland.
 Research participation includes brain imaging and computer-based problem solving and memory tasks.
-Treatment is available over 8 weeks of outpatient visits.
+Treatment is available over 12-weeks of outpatient visits.
 Parent and child must consent to participate.